 Springing from her past work as a local coordinator of the 'MG MC Project (2015-2019), she's now a member of the International Society for AAC's (ISAAC) BUILD committee and an MSc AAC student at the University of Dundee through a scholarship from the Philippine's Department of Science and Technology.
 Her research interests lie in AAC solutions for adults with acquired cognitive and language disorders, and designing AAC systems In Philippine languages.

-This webinar is only open for speech language pathologists.
+This webinar is open only for AAC specialists and specialists-in-training.

 - Php 900 - PASP Members (Non-SIG)

 - Php 1000 - non-PASP Members

 Please send deposit slip or a picture of transaction slip to email@example.com